 - Each participating country/economy used explicit strata to group similar schools together to reduce sampling variance and to ensure representativeness of students in various school types using variables that might be related to outcomes.
 The international contractor assessed each country/economy's choice of explicit stratification variables.
-If a country/economy was known to have school tracking or distinct school programmes and these were not among the explicit stratification variables, a suggestion was made to include this type of variable. - Dropping variables or reducing levels of stratification variables used in the past was discouraged and only accepted if the National Centre could provide strong reasons for doing so. - Adding variables for explicit stratification was encouraged if the new variables were particularly related to outcomes.
+If a country/economy was known to have school tracking or distinct school programmes and these were not among the explicit stratification variables, a suggestion was made to include this type of variable. - Dropping variables or reducing levels of stratification variables used in the past was discouraged and only accepted if the national centre could provide strong reasons for doing so. - Adding variables for explicit stratification was encouraged if the new variables were particularly related to outcomes.
 Care was taken not to have too many explicit strata though. - Levels of variables and their codes were checked for completeness. - If no implicit stratification variables were noted, suggestions were made about ones that might be used.
 In particular, if a country/economy had single gender schools and school gender was not among the implicit stratification variables, a suggestion was made to include this type of variable to ensure no sample gender imbalances.
 Similarly, if there were ISCED school level splits, the ISCED school level was also suggested as an explicit or implicit stratification variable. - Without overlap control there is nearly as good control over sample characteristics compared to population characteristics whether explicit or implicit strata are used.
 With overlap control some control is lost when using implicit strata, but not when using explicit strata.
-For countries/economies which wanted overlap control with a national non-PISA survey, as many as possible of their implicit stratification variables were made explicit stratification variables. - If grade or other national option sampling, or special oversampling of subpopulations of PISA students were chosen options, checks were done to ensure there was only one student sampling option per explicit stratum.
+Therefore, in the case of overlap control with a non-PISA survey, as many as possible implicit stratification variables should become explicit stratification variables. - If grade or other national option sampling, or special oversampling of subpopulations of PISA students were chosen as national options, checks were done to ensure that each explicit stratum had only one student sampling method applied.